mariellefoster/plots_and_projects/README.md

 - When expressing an opinion other people hold that you think is ridiculous
 - When you are pretending to speak as someone other than yourself
   - ex.
 "She is always saying, 'I love cats, I want a thousand cats'"

+## Data marker
+- like marked dollar bills, tracks its circulation through the advertising world